haridarshan/opensearch-scout-driver-plus/README.md

 ## Compatibility

-The current version of Elastic Scout Driver Plus has been tested with the following configuration:
+The current version of OpenSearch Scout Driver Plus has been tested with the following configuration:

 * PHP 7.4-8.x
-* Elasticsearch 8.x
+* OpenSearch 2.x
 * Laravel 7.x-10.x
 * Laravel Scout 7.x-10.x